Duncanyu/cisc101-112/TP5/CISC101_TP5_Student_Activities.markdown

 1. Refer to the edge cases you chose in TP M3/8, Set 2, Task 2.1.

 2. **Red (Write Minimal Prompt)**: Write a failing test and record it in the table below as "T5".
 Begin with the final version of the refined prompt you wrote in Task 1.1 above.
+WHAT IN THE FUCK IS THE FUCKING PURPOSE OF THIS BULLSHIT.
+THIS IS THE REASON WHY THE GUY HAS A 1.1/5 WHAT AM I WRITING A TEST FOR IF I ALREADY FUCKING REFINED IT IN 1.1

 3. Run the prompt in Microsoft Copilot (guest mode).
 Record Fail/Pass in the table for T5.